-Perimeter expects to consummate a previously announced merger pursuant to that certain Business Combination Agreement, dated June 15, 2021, (the "Business Combination Agreement"), by and among Holdco, EverArc, EverArc (BVI) Merger Sub, and SK Holdings.
+On November 9, 2021, Perimeter consummated the previously announced merger pursuant to that certain Business Combination Agreement, dated June 15, 2021, (the "Business Combination Agreement"), by and among Holdco, EverArc, EverArc (BVI) Merger Sub, and SK Holdings.

-In connection with the Business Combination, (a) Merger Sub will merge with and into EverArc, with EverArc surviving such merger as a direct wholly-owned subsidiary of Holdco, (b) all EverArc Ordinary Shares outstanding immediately prior to the Merger will be exchanged for Holdco Ordinary Shares, (c) SK Holdings will contribute a portion of its ordinary shares in Perimeter to Holdco in exchange for 10,000,000 preferred shares of Holdco valued at \$100 million and sell its remaining ordinary shares in Perimeter to Holdco for approximately \$1.9 billion in cash subject to certain customary adjustments for working capital, transaction expenses, cash and indebtedness (which we expect will be approximately \$600 million in the aggregate), and (d) all of the outstanding EverArc Warrants will be converted to Holdco Warrants.
+In connection with the Business Combination, (a) Merger Sub merged with and into EverArc, with EverArc surviving such merger as a direct wholly-owned subsidiary of Holdco, (b) all EverArc Ordinary Shares outstanding immediately prior to the Merger were exchanged for Holdco Ordinary Shares, (c) SK Holdings contributed a portion of its ordinary shares in Perimeter to Holdco in exchange for 10,000,000 preferred shares of Holdco valued at \$100 million and sold its remaining ordinary shares in Perimeter to Holdco for approximately \$1.9 billion in cash subject to certain customary adjustments for working capital, transaction expenses, cash and indebtedness (which was approximately \$600 million in the aggregate), and (d) all of the outstanding EverArc Warrants were converted to Holdco Warrants.

-The cash consideration for the Business Combination is being funded through cash on hand, proceeds from the sale of Ordinary Shares to the EverArc Subscribers, as described below, and proceeds from the issuance of senior notes, as described below.
+The cash consideration for the Business Combination was funded through cash on hand, proceeds from the sale of Ordinary Shares to the EverArc Subscribers, as described below, and proceeds from the issuance of senior notes, as described below.